 Top pick: The “house special” my kho dac biet noodle bowl is served with broth on the side, so you can eat it as a soup or not.
 It also comes with a whole, shell-on shrimp baked right into a cracker, and yes, the crispy cracker-bound shrimp shell is edible.

-The downside: Bun bo hue and pho aren’t the go-to orders here, so if you want those Vietnamese classics, you’re better off heading elsewhere.
+The downside: Bun bo hue and pho aren’t the go-to orders at this restaurant, which specializes in a far wider selection of Vietnamese classics.

-Fun fact: Plan a lunch visit carefully, because La Me fills to capacity at peak lunch hours, and it’s possible a table might be taken up by an employee doing prep work.
+Fun fact: Plan a lunch visit carefully, because La Me fills to capacity at peak lunch hours, especially with dining rooms restricted by pandemic safety rules.